faustineomuya/memory_game/README.md

 This project aims to put my CSS, HTML and JS skills to the test by building a fully functional browser based card matching game.

 ## How to Play
-* The game's objective is to match all the pairs of cards using minimal number of moves and time.
+The game's objective is to match all the pairs of cards using minimal number of moves and time.

-Click on this link to play the Game:

 ## How I built the Memory Game
 Starter code was provided to me by Udacity.
 It was however a static version of the game.